-There are three categories of CD in the FPS for which specific provision has been made:
+There are two categories of CD in the FPS for which specific provision has been made:

-- Opt-Outs: A Member who would not have opted-out if they had been allowed to remain in the Legacy Scheme (FPS 1992/FPS 2006) beyond their transition date or if protected Members had been allowed to join the 2015 Reformed Scheme from 1 April 2015. - 2.
-Additional Service: Members argue they would have purchased (more) additional service if they were in the Legacy Scheme. - 3.
-Transfers: Members chose to transfer (in or out) and now wish to revisit the decision, or they chose not to transfer and now wish to do so Guidance on this topic will be provided in due course.
+- 1. Opt-Outs: A Member who would not have opted-out if they had been allowed to remain in the Legacy Scheme (FPS 1992/FPS 2006) beyond their transition date or if protected Members had been allowed to join the 2015 Reformed Scheme from 1 April 2015. - 2.
+Additional Service: Members argue they would have purchased (more) additional service if they were in the Legacy Scheme.